 This is where these emergency radios come into play.
-Radio signals can be broadcasted over vast distances and doesn’t rely on cellular towers so you can still get up-to-date news over the radio while everything else is down.
+Radio signals can be broadcast over vast distances and don’t rely on cellular towers so you can still get up-to-date news over the radio while everything else is down.

 Here are the highlights of the RunningSnail MD-090 Solar Crank NOAA Weather Radio:

 - 1W Bright LED Flashlight, Zoom adjustable